 Also, this recipe calls for melted coconut oil.
-This keto-friendly oil is high in saturated fat and of a similar consistency to butter.
-Its medium-chain triglycerides help speed up the metabolism and induce ketosis in moderate doses.
+This keto-friendly oil is of a similar consistency to butter.

 The addition of lemon juice and lemon zest add an additional flavor zing to every bite in these cookies.
 Plus, lemon pairs perfectly with the nutty almond flour and whole almond on top.

-- 2 1/2 tablespoons keto-friendly sugar substitute, such as Stevia or xylitol
+2 1/2 tablespoons keto-friendly sugar substitute (e.g., stevia or xylitol)